 When asked to conjure up an image of a ‘man’s cocktail’, chances are you’re going to think of a Negroni or an Old Fashioned in a large rocks glass.
-But for guys who enjoy drinking Cognac, one of the best cocktails based on the much-loved spirit is the Sidecar, served in a cocktail glass.
+But for Australian guys who enjoy drinking the oft-forgotten Cognac, one of the best cocktails based on the much-loved spirit is the Sidecar, served in a cocktail glass.

 The delectable drink has a rich, if not confusing history (its origins are long-debated) but suffice to say, the combination of Cognac, orange liqueur and lemon juice drunk from a glass with a sugared rim, makes it a sweet treat to enjoy any day of the week.